ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 ### Overview / Objective
 This task introduced the simulated incident at **Wayne Enterprises**, where the domain `imreallynotbatman.com` was defaced.
 My objective was to understand the environment, available data, and how attacker behavior maps to the **Lockheed Martin Cyber Kill Chain**.

+This part of the lab established the context of the lab and defined what constitutes a **security incident**.

 ### Data Sources
 - `stream:http` – Network flows.